 First we get on the phone or if you are located around NYC, we meet in person.
 If you’re not local, don’t worry – 90% of our clients aren’t.
 During this meeting we understand the business challenges you are looking to solve and whether we are a good fit for each other.

-No, we don’t ask for a requirements document like other firms do
+We don’t ask for a requirements document like other firms do

 We’ll also ask for an idea of your budget.
 Why?
 Because there’s a solution to fit every budget.
 While you can’t have a Ferrari at the price of a Kia (we usually work on engagements $10K and above), we can certainly give you free advice to improve business efficiencies.